-The strengths of this study were that we were able to analyse utilisation of statins over a long period of time which allowed analysis by Interrupted Time Series which is considered the gold standard in pharmaco-epidemiological studies.
+The strengths of this study were that we were able to analyse utilisation of statins over a long period of time which allowed analysis by Interrupted Time Series..
 We were able to access actual amounts of statins prescribed in primary care which was then converted into DDD’s which avoids the inherent problems when accessing data in DDD’s.
-A potential limitation was that data was what was dispensed rather than what the patient actual took, so could not assess adherence, but this study aimed to understand prescribers decisions rather than patient utilisation.
+A potential limitation was that data was derived from prescriptions dispensed rather than prescriptions written so can take no account of prescriptions obtained by a patient but never presented for dispensing – which is one crude measure of adherence.

 CONCLUSION

 In England, the availability of generic simvastatin and atorvastatin has reduced overall expenditure on statins significantly.
 This study has shown that when there is a significant price difference, acquisition cost appears to be the main influencing factor in the utilisation of statins, but, when costs are similar potency is the key factor.
-Furthermore, when less expensive generic statins became available, prescribers used higher doses to presumable to elicit the extra clinical benefit.
+Furthermore, when less expensive generic statins became available, prescribers used higher doses, presumably to elicit the extra clinical benefit.
 This suggests that English prescribers are cost sensitive and appear to be prepared to trade marginal benefit for savings.

 References